Navigating the complexities of the green transition: our considered approach to risk analysis

 Policy-makers will need to choose how to reach their climate targets.
 They can do so using a wide range of instruments at their disposal, including carbon trading, carbon taxes, energy taxes, mandates for low-carbon content, and subsidies for specific low-carbon technologies.
 Each instrument influences the incentives to move from black to green technology options in slightly different ways by effectively putting a price on carbon emissions (hence this is often referred to as Effective Carbon Rates, ECR).
 More comprehensive emissions cuts have to be implemented by a higher carbon price, hence increasing transition risks.

-If the green transition is delayed it may be necessary to increase the pace at a later stage, hence raising the likelihood of a disorderly transition with heavy financial and real economic losses.
+When also matters for transition risks, as a faster decarbonisation path will lead to increased transition risks.
+If the green transition is delayed, it may be necessary to increase the pace at a later stage, which raises the likelihood of a disorderly transition with heavy financial and real economic losses.

 As a result, the economic incentives to decarbonise are highly diverse across industries and countries, and they are likely to remain so.
+That means there is not a “correct” climate policy scenario investors can solely rely on.
 Furthermore, the extent of the efforts to reduce emissions will vary among countries depending on the policy scenario in question.
+This is important, as the carbon price (or tax) needed to support the more ambitious scenarios increases significantly (see next section)

 There is a wide gap between the expected emissions following the policies that the global community has committed to, such as the Stated Policies Scenario (STEPS), and an emission path consistent with the 1.5-degree limit increase in long-run average temperatures, the Net Zero (NZE).
 In the STEPS scenario, advanced economies such as the US and Europe would need to make substantial reductions in emissions over the next decade (see Figure 2).
 China, as a developing economy, would only need to make smaller CO₂ reductions.

 However, to reach NZE by 2050, China and other large economies would need to cut emissions significantly as they are currently the largest global emitters of CO₂.

 The more ambitious the scenario is in terms of reducing emissions, the more radical the required changes in energy and economic systems will be.
 A measure that is often used is the so-called marginal abatement cost (MAC).
 This measures the cost (typically in USD) of reducing emissions on the margin, typically by an additional ton of CO₂.
 The MAC will increase as emissions cuts become more comprehensive.
 This occurs as ever more expensive technologies are needed to reach policy targets.